-Concord, NH – The New Hampshire Department of Environmental Services (NHDES) has removed a cyanobacteria advisory for Robinson Pond.
-Samples collected on October 19 contained cyanobacteria at concentrations of 18,000 cells/ml, below the state threshold of 70,000 cells/ml.
+Concord, NH - The New Hampshire Department of Environmental Services (NHDES) has REMOVED a cyanobacteria advisory for Robinson Pond that was issued on 06/13/2022.
+While the bloom accumulation has dissipated, NHDES advises that lake-goers look out for green surface accumulations in the future.
 Please continue to monitor your individual shoreline for changing conditions.
-Avoid swimming in areas that appear green, turbid, and/or creating a surface scum.

 This advisory was not based on a toxin evaluation and was intended as a precautionary measure for short term exposure.
 Cyanobacteria are natural components of water bodies worldwide, though blooms and surface scums may form when excess nutrients are available to the water.
 Some cyanobacteria produce toxins that are stored within the cells and released upon cell death.
 Toxins can cause both acute and chronic health effects that range in severity.
 Acute health effects include irritation of skin and mucous membranes, tingling, numbness, nausea, vomiting, seizures and diarrhea.
 Chronic effects may include liver and central nervous system damage.
 Be cautious of lake water that has a surface scum, changes colors, or appears to have green streaks or blue-green flecks aggregating along the shore.

-- Updates on cyanobacteria advisories may be obtained on the advisory map.
+- Updates on cyanobacteria advisories may be obtained on the Beach Advisory Mapper.

 If you notice anything resembling cyanobacteria, please refrain from wading, swimming or drinking the water.
 Keep all pets out of the water and contact NHDES immediately.
 Please call NHDES to report a cyanobacteria bloom at (603) 848-8094 or email HAB@des.nh.gov.